Compositional Neural Textures: Applications

-We can modify non-local texture variations by editing variations within the Gaussian's appearance and geometry parameters.
-To quantify the variations, we first calculate the mean of Gaussian appearance features $\gaussianfeature$ and covariances $\gaussiancovariance$ as
+\paragraph{Revealing and Modifying Texture Variations} We can modify non-local texture variations by editing variations within the Gaussian's appearance and geometry parameters.
+To edit the variations, we first calculate the means of Gaussian appearance and geometry parameters and edit their deviations from the means. \Cref{fig:variations} show the edited image when we reduce and increase the variations in appearance and geometry parameters respectively.